Striking a balance between the pragmatic and the imaginative

 As the world came to a standstill in 2020, I stumbled upon a small ceramic studio in Brooklyn, decided to take an intro class to pass the time and unknowingly altered the course of my life.
 A few weeks later, I relocated to India and joined a ceramic production studio in a nearby rural town.
 I spent my days working at the studio and used my downtime to practice on the kick-wheel.
 Outside the studio, I continued to learn about materials science, glaze theory, and about the connection (and distinction) between art and design.
 It was a time of self-discovery and unimagined creativity.

 I've since had the rare opportunity to live in and be a part of art communities around the world, including Thailand, Nepal, and back home in foggy San Francisco.
-My approach to design is deeply informed by the strengthened connection of my left and right brains.
-As it turns out, art is not only an integral part of my story, it is the reason I am a better designer and human.
+My approach to research is deeply informed by the strengthened connection of my left and right brains.
+As it turns out, art is not only an integral part of my story, it is the reason I am a better researcher, designer and human.

 My work can be found at Queer Arts Featured, a gallery in Harvey Milk's converted photography studio in Castro, San Francisco.